 Spring is just around the corner!
 This means you are probably looking forward to warmer weather and fresh air, but are you looking forward to spring cleaning?
 Spring cleaning is a big task for anyone, but this is especially true if you have kids.
-Not only do you need to go through your belongings, you need to go through all of your kids’ clothes and toys as well.
+Not only do you need to go through your belongings, but you also need to go through all of your kids’ clothes and toys as well.
 This spring, save yourself some stress and get your kids involved in spring cleaning.
 Here are some tips to get them to help you out.

 Have a Fashion Show